If you’re wondering how to raise a confident child, you’re not alone.

 Even adolescents seek approval from authority figures.
-When teenagers believe they are continually disappointing the adults they respect, their self-esteem suffers.
+When teenagers believe they’re continually disappointing the adults they respect, their self-esteem suffers.

-How important is confidence as your kid grows up?
+How important is confidence as your children are growing up?

 How essential is it to learn how to raise a confident child?

 According to psychologist Carl Pickhardt, it might be one of the greatest gifts you can give your child.